Welcome to the Chairperson's Toolkit Help Section!

 Financial Form Adjustments

-Once you have submitted your financial form any adjustments will need to be made through contacting Book Fairs Financial Assistance at 1-888-412-9124.
+Once you have submitted your financial form any adjustments will need to be made by contacting Book Fairs Financial Assistance at 1-888-412-9124.

 After your financial form is completed online you will need to print your invoice(s) that were generated and remit them with your payment.
 Your final invoice(s) will be stored in the Toolkit and can be reprinted for future reference, until the Financial Form closes 4 weeks after the Fair End Date.
 The invoice will also be available on the Fair History page after your Fair is finalized.